Our Approach to Education

-Cooke’s mission is to support our students in becoming independent, contributing members of society and active participants in their community.
-This mission is prevalent at each stage of the comprehensive special education students receive from Kindergarten through age 21.
-Students at our grammar school engage in learning which is designed to promote self-determination.
-As students progress through their time at Cooke, they continue to develop age appropriate skills which will support their independence.
+How do we help students become independent, contributing members of society, and active participants in their community?
+We start at a young age and work with students from Kindergarten through age 21.
+Lower School students engage in learning designed to promote self-determination.
+As students progress, they continue to develop age-appropriate skills which support their independence.

-The internship program at Cooke Academy and SKILLs provides students with a guided experience into the working world.
-We have a variety of community and corporate partners with whom we collaborate in order to give our students a wide scope of vocational experiences.
+The internship program at Cooke Upper School and at Cooke Transitions, provides students with a guided experience in the working world.
+Through our collaboration with community and corporate partners, we offer our students a wide range of vocational experiences in many community-based settings.
 Vocational Skills classes supplement on-the-job learning, and provide added instruction on the fundamental skills necessary for success in the workplace.

 Person-centered transition planning also begins in 9th grade, when families are introduced to the world of adult services.
 Cooke’s Transition team of social workers are experts in their field.
-They spend years getting to know every student and working alongside families to create a plan that matches the unique interests and abilities of each student.
+They spend years getting to know each student and work alongside families to create a plan that matches their unique interests and abilities.

-The ultimate goal of Cooke’s integrated adaptive services is to prepare our students for independence in their homes, workplaces, and communities.
-The development of adaptive skills, or skills necessary for everyday life, is integral to promoting independence for our students.
-Developing adaptive skills also empowers students to develop and maintain meaningful, lasting peer relationships.
+The development of adaptive skills, or skills necessary for everyday life, is integral to promoting independence for our students in their homes, workplaces, and communities.
+Developing adaptive skills, such as using mass transportation, preparing meals and managing money, also empowers students to develop and maintain meaningful, lasting peer relationships.
 Adaptive services are embedded in everyday learning in order to strengthen skills of daily living and increase independence from early childhood through adulthood.

-Students of all ages receive developmentally appropriate adaptive services as part of their daily learning activities.
-Instruction through a multidisciplinary approach and learning in natural contexts are key components of the comprehensive adaptive services offered at Cooke.
-Adaptive skill development is reinforced through strategic curricular planning, integrated related services, use of assistive technology, and frequent exposure to real-life settings such as the grocery store, bank, restaurant, apartment lab, etc.
+Students of all ages receive developmentally-appropriate adaptive services as part of their daily learning activities.
+A multidisciplinary instructional approach, and learning in natural contexts, are key components of the comprehensive adaptive services program at Cooke.
+Adaptive skill development is reinforced through strategic curricular planning, integrated related services, use of assistive technology, and frequent exposure to real-life settings such as the grocery store, bank, restaurant, and apartment lab.

 Art Based Therapies

-Music Therapy at Cooke exposes students to a wide variety of instruments including keyboard, drum, flute, guitar, etc. Students can try their hand at different musical instruments while identifying new outlets for self-expression.
+Music Therapy exposes students to a wide variety of instruments including keyboard, drum, flute, and guitar.
+Students can try their hand at different musical instruments while identifying new outlets for self-expression.
 In class, students listen to and create their own music with opportunities for playing together as a group and performing independently in front of classmates.
 Cooke’s music therapist works collaboratively with all staff to customize class time so that it best fits the needs of every student.